fbpx

 About the American Indian Cultural Awareness and Understanding Historical and Intergenerational Trauma Workshops & Trainings:

-Phoenix Indian Center offers American Indian cultural awareness and responsiveness training and workshops for departments, agencies, businesses, and schools.
+The Phoenix Indian Center offers American Indian cultural awareness and responsiveness training and workshops for departments, agencies, businesses, and schools.
 Trainings and workshops are designed to help non-Indigenous workers, families, business and agency staff members learn and find resources on issues relevant to working with American Indian and Alaska Native adults, children and families.
 This also includes an in-depth look at Understanding Historical and Intergenerational Trauma in Indigenous Communities.
 Participants will benefit by learning:

 Cultural Awareness